 Due to low oxygen levels, our body might not work properly.
 Blood carries oxygen to the cells.
 Lack of oxygen can cause hypoxemia, which causes mild problems like headaches and shortness of breath, restlessness, dizziness, rapid breathing, pain, confusion, the high vital signs usually in severe cases, it can interfere with heart and brain function.
-To increase your blood oxygen level open your windows to urge fresh air, do regular exercise and 6 things which you need to do to increase your oxygen level in the blood are-
+Do regular exercise and always remember that you should mostly keep open your windows to urge fresh air.
+Here I’m sharing 6 science based ideas to increase your blood oxygen level effectively.

 1) Take care of your heart and lungs to get enough oxygen in the blood

 To keep your lungs stronger stay hydrated.
 Getting enough water is as important for the lungs because it is for the remainder of the body.
 Stop smoking, drinking, and avoid secondhand smoke or environmental irritants.
 Exercise more frequently, which may help your lungs function properly.
 Eat a heart-healthy diet.
 If overweight, then you should attempt to reduce.
 Don’t use tobacco and avoid the utilization of alcohol.
 Have your vital sign and blood glucose checked regularly.